wp-plugins/wp-testing/readme.txt

 22. On last page counter not shown and button changes back to "Get Test Results"

 == Changelog ==

+= 0.11.3 =
+Fix strict settings catchable error in steps

+Upgrade notice:

+* You should upgrade to this version only if nothing works on test page and your PHP error settings are strict

 = 0.11.2 =